-- identify and clearly articulate the goals of a complex\ interactive media project. - articulate the requirements of the client - explain the profile of the end user - describe the project deliverables precisely - describe the project constraints (e.g., timeframe, cost, system and resource constraints, expertise needed etc.) - identify and describe the appropriate software and hardware that will be used in the project - discuss any copyright or legal issues that may impact the project - identify any accessibility issues that may impact the project - identify and discuss how the success of the project will be measured develop, budget, plan and professionally present a complex\ interactive media project.
+- identify the goals of an interactive media project - identify the requirements of the client - discuss the profile of the end user - identify the project deliverables precisely - identify the project constraints (e.g., timeframe, cost, system and resource constraints, expertise needed etc.) - identify the appropriate software and hardware that will be used in the project - identify any copyright or legal issues that may impact the project - identify any accessibility issues that may impact the project - identify how the success of the project will be measured contribute to the development, budgeting, planning and professional presentation of an interactive media project.

-- identify and analyze the relevant policies, procedures and regulations that impact a project - establish and maintain a professional relationship with clients. - develop a sound business plan - write an effective project proposal - analyze key tasks and essential deliverables in complex\ projects - plan and schedule interactive media\ projects with a collaborative team. - prepare a project estimate, using industry standards and practices, and sound business concepts - prepare a budget for a project - present a complex\ interactive media project plan to a prospective client or a collaborative team in a professional manner design a complex\ media project (interface, navigation, graphics, text treatment) using best practice design and development principles, and applying conceptual and theoretical frameworks.
+- identify the relevant policies, procedures and regulations that impact a project - establish and maintain a professional relationship with clients - identify the components of a basic project plan and collaborate in its development - identify the steps in proposal writing - identify the key tasks and essential deliverables in any project - explain the elements of project planning and schedule development - describe the concept of project estimating - contribute to the preparation of a budget for a project - present a basic interactive media project plan to a collaborative team in a professional manner design a media project (interface, navigation, graphics, text treatment) using current best practice design and development principles, and applying conceptual and theoretical frameworks.

-- describe the factors that influence how individuals receive and process information and how these impact the creation of quality interactive media products/projects - research and apply design concepts and theories relevant to the interactive media field - explain the interrelationships among typography, graphics, audio, video, animation, photography and interactivity - evaluate relevant technologies, development or authoring tools, mark-up, scripting or programming languages and approaches, and decide which are appropriate to use - assess technology issues, (e.g., bandwidth, throughput, system requirements etc.) and recommend appropriate blend of technologies to use - design appropriate, fit for purpose interfaces or environments that follow universal design - create effective thumbnails, roughs, storyboards and flowcharts - determine and explain the correct workflow and pipeline for the interactive project - represent ideas and concepts in the design of a complex\ interactive media project effectively (e.g., proof of concept) - define and build a rapid prototype for a complex\ interactive media project - review and make any necessary revisions to designs appropriately and confidently - explain and support design decisions both in previously produced projects and current complex\ projects - analyze and apply current media theory to create an interactive media project build effective and dynamic complex\ Web sites and/or mobile applications.
+- describe the factors that influence how individuals receive and process information and how these impact the creation of quality interactive media products/projects - research and apply current design concepts and theories relevant to the interactive media field - discuss the interrelationships among typography, graphics, audio, video, animation, photography and interactivity - evaluate relevant technologies, development or authoring tools, mark-up, scripting or programming languages and approaches, and decide which are appropriate to use - assess technology issues, (e.g., bandwidth, throughput, system requirements etc.) and determine appropriate blend of technologies to use - design appropriate, fit for purpose interfaces or environments that follow universal design - create effective thumbnails, roughs, storyboards and flowcharts - determine the correct workflow and pipeline for the interactive project - represent ideas and concepts in the design of a simple interactive media project effectively (e.g., proof of concept) - define and build a rapid prototype for an interactive media project - review and make any necessary revisions to designs appropriately - explain and support design decisions both in previously produced projects and in current projects build effective and dynamic Web sites and/or mobile applications.